faizanabidnaqvi/altinndocs/docs/usable-endpoints-1.md

 ---
-title: Usable Endpoints
+title: GetAuthenticationChallenge
 date: 2020-03-13
-slug: end-points
+slug: GetAuthenticationChallenge

 ---
-## GetAuthenticationChallenge

 This is used to authenticate the user with Altinn.
+The users receive an SMS pin that is then used for subsequent request to other endpoints.

 ### Authentication Methods